ninoNinkovic/LiveStamps/README.md

 ## USAGE:

+Each LiveStamp has a formatted and raw value.
+A raw value is always a one-time static injection.
+If a regex is supplied with a stamp definition, the matching patterns will be updated automatically on save by default.
+For instance, the last modified stamp will update itself every single time the document is saved.

-Each LiveStamp has a formatted output and a raw value which can be accessed in the following ways:
+Formatted and raw values can be accessed in the following ways:

 ####Keyboard Injection: